 We sank into a comfy sofa and the boy flopped down on the floor for a snooze.
 The feeling of calm that hit me when I arrived had been spot on.
 The hotel had a lovely, relaxed ambiance.
 Not stuffy or pretentious, just a nice place to pass time over a glass of wine and good conversation.

 When golden hour arrived, we stepped outside to watch as the sun set on another day.

 Showered and glad-rags on, we left the boy snoozing in his fantoosh bed and headed to the bar for dinner.

-Fancy pants Mr G opted for a lobster roll, while I tackled a burger that was roughly the same size as my head.
-It was delicious, but there was no way on Earth I was ever going to be able to finish it.
+Fancy pants Mr G opted for a lobster roll, while I tackled a burger that was roughly the size of my head.
+It was delicious, but there was no way on earth I was going to be able to finish it.
 Mr G on the other hand had no such problem with his lobster roll.
 A swarm of locusts couldn’t have cleared his plate any faster.